Understanding your health

 Need professional advice?

-Our physiotherapists can assess your condition and offer you a personalized treatment plan.
+Our physical therapists can assess your condition and provide you with a personalized treatment plan.

-Book an appointment
+Make an appointment

-• Pain Management: Apply ice for 15 minutes every 2-3 hours during the first 48 hours.
+• Pain management: Apply ice for 15 minutes every 2–3 hours during the first 48 hours.

 Can You Treat a Rotator Cuff Tear Yourself?